Groups for Children

 Experiments in Watercolor (ages 5-8) Mondays 2:45-3:45: This painting class explores watercolor techniques, including color mixing, paint applications and interactions, layers and textures, with lots of options for experiments.
 We’ll then use these techniques to build paintings that incorporate composition and design elements in age appropriate ways.
 Artists will develop lots of experiments and 2-3 final paintings in watercolor.

-Marbling and Printing: (Ages 8+) Mon 4:45-5:45: We will experiment with printmaking techniques including relief and monotype, while also exploring the use of color, collage and drawing in the prints.
-Marbling paper is an art that takes some practice, so we’ll experiment with various materials and techniques.
+Marbling and Printing: (Ages 8+) Mon 4:45-5:45: Paper marbling is a unique (and ancient!) practice used to create beautiful swirling designs on paper.
+We’ll make our marbled paper and experiment with printmaking techniques, including relief and monotype, to create truly one-of-a-kind results each time.
+We will experiment and explore the use of color, collage and drawing in the prints.
 Artists will do various studies and experiments, then combine prints and marbling papers into several final works to bring home.